 How Can I Detect If Delivery Is Affected by a Blacklist?

 Mailgun provides event logs for tracking for each message sent through our service.
-The event logs are available by logging into the control panel and clicking on Logs at the top.
+The event logs are available by logging into the control panel and viewing the Logs (Sending > choose your domain > Logs).
 Alternatively, event logs can be requested through our Events API.
 We will provide Failed events when an email could not be delivered to the recipient email server.
 Clicking the log event will expand the view for more details of the event.

 I Detected Failures Due to Blacklisting.
 What Are the Next Steps?